stolle42/Tutorials/docker/introduction.md

 #run the greeting script, so we can see the output
 CMD node /home/greeting.js
 ```
+Note: In theory you can use any other linux distribution, but Linux Alpine is recommended for containers due to its small size.

 Now we can create our first image by running
 ```bash
 docker build .